-A Ramekin is a small, heatproof dish for baking that looks like a miniature soufflé dish.
+Ramekins are small, heatproof dishes for baking that look like a miniature soufflé dishes.
 They are individual-portion sized; you both cook and serve in them.

-They can be made of glass, porcelain, or ceramic.
-Glass ones tend to have thinner sides, and so stuff cooks faster in them.
+Ramekins can be made of glass, porcelain, or ceramic.
+Glass ones tend to have thinner sides, and so food cooks faster in them.
 Ideally, a soufflé needs the little more time that it will get from a ceramic ramekin.
-Classic Ramekins are white, with fluted vertical edging on the outside, and a thin lip on the inside.
+Classic ramekins are white, with fluted vertical edging on the outside, and a thin lip on the inside.

-Ramekins are very hard to store, because they don’t stack well.
+That being said, ramekins are very hard to store because they don’t stack well.
 You can only go so high with stacking them because the piles get unstable after they get 3 or 4 high.
 As a result, they want a lot of surface shelf space, and many people get rid of them for this reason.
 Some people build holders that use dowel wood for sides to hold them up in a stack.
 Some people store them in the very large soft drink bottles that they cut the top off of; others put thin cardboard on top of each ramekin to provide stable support for the next one.

-There’s only speculation as to where the word Ramekin came from, as there are many plausible explanations.
+There’s only speculation as to where the English word “ramekin” came from, as there are many plausible explanations.
 One is that it came from a Germanic language, such as German or Flemish, and means “little cream” (“ram” being “cream” in German; “kin” being a suffix that means “little.”)

-You may also see it in English spelt French fashion as “ramequin.”
+You may also see it in English spelled in French fashion as “ramequin.”

 In French cookbooks several centuries old, ramekin can refer to a small piece of bread that is fried and garnished.